 Subkeys

 Modern OpenPGP keys are actually a set of keys.
 This set contains a primary key and (usually) several subkeys.
-When generating a new key with sq key generate, sq will create 3 subkeys along with the primary key: Each of the subkeys are marked for their respective use (authentication, signing, encryption).
+When generating a new key with sq key generate, sq will create three subkeys along with the primary key: each of the subkeys are marked for their respective use (authentication, signing, encryption).

 Subkeys are just like ordinary keys.
 What makes a key a subkey, is the existence of a subkey binding signature, which marks a specific key as subkey to a primary key.

-Subkeys are different from primary key, as they do not contain user ids.
+Subkeys are different from primary keys, as they do not contain User IDs.

 Primary keys and subkeys can be thought of as a tiny local personal PKIs, where the primary key is the CA, certifying the subkeys.